kyletimmermans/shell-color-prompt-tool/README.md

 <div>-For install: Make curl that auto runs, auto chmod +x, autodeletes itself</div>

+<p> Esentially creating nice one line string with user preferences from pretty menu that will be exported to ./zshrc </p>

 </br>

 ## Also check built in colors for zsh